joelpurra/bespoke-convenient/README.md

 // Convenient plugin level functions - create the variable cv in your plugin. var cv = bespoke.plugins.convenient.builder("myplugin");

+// bespoke.plugins.convenient.builder(options)
+// Require other plugin dependencies to be loaded before "myplugin".
+// This feature is only built for bespoke plugins. var cv = bespoke.plugins.convenient.builder({
+        pluginName: "myplugin",
+        dependencies: ["someplugin", "yetanotherplugin"]
+    });

+// cv.activateDeck(deck)
+// Activate convenient features and your convenient dependencies for the deck. cv.activateDeck(deck);

+// cv.getStorage(deck)
+// Get a plugin storage object for the deck.
+Prior deck activation is required.
+// Useful if you store state per deck, not for the entire plugin. var storage = cv.getStorage(deck);
+storage.anything = "Here you can save any options and state for this particular deck.";
+storage.whatever = { happens: "happens" };

 // cv.generateObject(message)
 // An error object with a prefixed error message. throw cv.generateErrorObject("Look, sometimes bad things happen, and there is nothing you can do about it, so why worry? -- Simba, The Lion King");